Eclipse (horse): Death

-Honors and analysis
+Honours and analysis

 The Eclipse Awards are American Thoroughbred horse-racing awards named after Eclipse.
 They honour the champions of the sport, and are sponsored by the National Thoroughbred Racing Association (NTRA), Daily Racing Form and the National Turf Writers Association, who select all finalists at the end of the year.
 The most prestigious of these Awards is the Eclipse Award for Horse of the Year title.

 The Eclipse Stakes is a Group 1 flat race in the United Kingdom for three-year-olds and older run over a distance of 1¼ miles and 7 yards (2,018 metres) at Sandown Park.

 Eclipse Press is the book-publishing division of Blood-Horse Publications, an international publishing house for top Thoroughbred and general equine magazines, books, videos, CD-ROMs and annual references.

 Sheffield-based Eclipse tools, now part of Spear & Jackson, took their name and their Eclipse first... slogan in 1909 from the horse.

 The life story of Eclipse inspired the novel O'Kelly's Eclipse by screenwriter Arthur Weiss.

 Nicholas Clee's Eclipse: The Story of the Rogue, the Madam and the Horse That Changed Racing is a biography of Eclipse and of the people connected to him, among them the gambler Dennis O'Kelly and the brothel madam Charlotte Hayes.
 Other biographies of Eclipse include Michael Church's Eclipse: The Horse, The Race, The Awards (2000), and Theodore Cook's 1907 book Eclipse and O'Kelly.

 Contrary to popular belief, the Mitsubishi Eclipse was named for the racehorse, and not for the natural phenomenon.